 The “NO SMOKING” sign in this picture couldn’t be any clearer.
 Perhaps the worker doesn’t speak English.
-(That’s why using pictograms to warn of hazards is a good idea in a workplace where workers speak multiple languages.)
 Or maybe he needed a cigarette so badly that he just didn’t care.

 Whatever this worker’s reasons, by lighting up next to a tank of flammable material, he endangered not only himself but everybody in the vicinity.
 And such an act can have serious consequences.

 Example: A contractor in Philadelphia was smoking a cigarette as he tried to light a pilot light that had gone out on a water heater.
 The resulting explosion destroyed three houses and injured eight people, including the contractor.

 If your workplace contains flammable liquids such as fuels, solvents and cleaning chemicals that can explode and burst into flames, you must take steps to ensure such liquids don’t ignite.
 To prevent explosions and fires when working with or near flammable liquids:

 DO store flammable liquids in appropriate, specially designed containers